-Some people like to go, go, go – spending every waking minute of their RV trips exploring new cities or hiking new trails.
-Some of us like to spend a good part of the day enjoying the RV we have worked so hard to obtain and fix up.
+Some people like to go, go, go, spending every waking minute of their RV trips exploring new cities or hiking new trails.
+But some of us like to spend a good part of the day enjoying the RV we have worked so hard to obtain and fix up.
 It’s great to explore, but it’s also fun to relax in a camp chair at your site with a glass of wine, or play a board game while listening to the rain patter on the roof.
 These gifts are for those times.

-You can make sure your recipient has a great campsite to relax in, with accomodating campgrounds and excellent on-site amenities and services by gifting them a membership to The Dyrt which helps them locate good campgrounds.
-They’ll also appreciate worry-free travel with a gift subscription to a roadside service like Good Sam’s.
+You can make sure your recipient has a great campsite to relax in, with accommodating campgrounds and excellent on-site amenities and services, by gifting them a membership to The Dyrt, which helps them locate good campgrounds.

 The Young Family